agyago/agyago.github.io/_posts/2025-11-15-InstagramLikeButtonCloudflareD1.md

 - Works globally with low latency

 All thanks to Cloudflare's edge platform.
 No servers, no headaches, just fast, free engagement features for your static site.

-**Full code:** Check out the complete implementation in this [GitHub repo](https://github.com/yourusername/photo-likes-example) (adapt the link as needed).

-Got questions?
-Drop a comment below!
-(Just kidding - leave a like instead 😉)